-It is often necessary that inside the same device server, a method executing a command needs a command of another class to be executed.
-For instance, a device pattern implementation for a device driven by a serial line class can use the command offered by a serial line class embedded within the same device server process.
-To execute one of the command (or any other CORBA operations/attributes) of the serial line class, just call it as a normal client will do by using one instance of the DeviceProxy class.
+Using another device pattern implementation within the same server command (or any other CORBA operations/attributes) of the serial line class, just call it as a normal client will do by using one instance of the DeviceProxy class.
 The ORB will recognize that all the devices are inside the same process and will execute calls as a local calls.
 To create the DeviceProxy class instance, the only thing you need to know is the name of the device you gave to the serial line device.
 Retrieving this could be easily done by a Tango device property.
 The DeviceProxy class is fully described in Tango Application Programming Interface (API) reference WEB pages